Fancy a city break? I'll tell you 23 cities you shouldn't miss this year.

 #13 Madrid

 I’ve never been a big fan of Madrid.
-But after my blogger bestie Sandra raved about so many tips in Madrid last year, I should give the city a chance again and go looking for the best tortillas in Madrid myself.
+But after hearing my blogger bestie Sandra rave about so many tips in Madrid all last year, I should give the city another chance and go in search of the best tortillas in Madrid myself.

 #14 Dresden